swevans/unmute/README.md

 Enables web audio playback with the ios mute switch on

 unmute is a disgusting hack that helps..
-  1) automatically resume web audio contexts on user interaction
+	1. automatically resume web audio contexts on user interaction
+	2. automatically pause and resume web audio when the page is hidden.
-  2) ios only: web audio play on the media channel rather than the ringer channel
+	3. ios only: web audio play on the media channel rather than the ringer channel
-  3) ios only: disable the media playback widget and airplay.
+	4. ios only: disable the media playback widget and airplay when:
-  4) automatically pause and resume web audio when the page is hidden.

-Auto resuming works by checking context state and calling resume during any resumable event.
+WebAudio is automatically resumed by checking context state and resuming whenever possible.

+WebAudio pausing is accomplished by watching the page visilibility API.
+When on iOS, page focus is also used to determine if the page is in the foreground because Apple's page vis api implementation is buggy.

+iOS Only: Forcing WebAudio onto the media channel (instead of the ringer channel) works by playing a short, high-quality, silent html audio track continuously when web audio is playing.

-Media channel playback and media widget disabling work by playing an airplay-disabled silent html audio track in the background.
+iOS Only: Hiding the media playback widgets on iOS is accomplished by completely nuking the silent html audio track whenever the app isn't in the foreground.

-Automatic pausing when the page is hidden is supported by both the page visibility api AND blur events because ios has a poor implementation of the page visibility api.

-This is all really gross and apple should really fix their janky browser.
+iOS detection is done by looking at the user agent for iPhone, iPod, iPad.
+This detects the phones fine, but apple likes to pretend their new iPads are computers (lol right..).
+Newer iPads are detected by finding mac osx in the user agent and then checking for touch support by testing navigator.maxTouchPoints > 0.

 This code isn't optimized in any fashion, it is just whipped up to help someone out on stack overflow, its just meant as an example.

+In an ideal world, Apple would fix their janky browser.
+In the real world, this is probably *by design* on Apple's part to reduce the capabilities of web apps and push users onto their absurdly profitable and monopolistic app store.

+Quirks:
+- The audio channel control may not kick back on immediately.
+Example: when you begin playback with the mute switch on, switch tabs, then switch back, the audio will be playing, but it will be muted.
+The user must interact with the page to begin hearing the audio again.
+This doesn't apply when the allowBackgroundPlayback option is specified.
+- iOS displays audio playback controls on its lockscreen.
+The default unmute behavior does an excellent job at hiding these from the user.
+Specifying the allowBackgroundPlayback option will cause these controls to be displayed.
+There is no way to remove them, even though they don't do anything meaningful.

 Enjoy this gross hack.
 If you like it, you're welcome to buy me a coffee :)